The Dirty Secret of SSDs: Embodied Carbon: Introduction

-{ \textbf{How to quantify Global Warming Potential?}} Typically, Global Warming Potential is the amount of CO$_2$ (or the equivalent of CO$_2$\footnote{All green gas emissions are normalized against the global warming potential of CO$_2$.
-For example, Methane has 25x global warming potential compared to CO$_2$.
-As a result, 1 Kg emission of Methane is equivalent to 25 Kg.CO2e }) emitted, measured in Kilograms.
-Throughout this paper, we use CO2e as a metric to measure the carbon footprint of a process.
-For example, manufacturing all the components of an iPhone-13 and assembling them emits 78 Kg.CO$_2$~\cite{iphone13LCA}.
-As shown in the Figure~\ref{fig:emissions} emissions due to operating iPhone over five years are merely 15\%, compared to manufacturing that contributes to 80\% of the emissions.
-Similarly, for a laptop-type system, most of the carbon emissions are also from the manufacturing.
-In contrast, the CO$_2$ emissions of the server systems are primarily in OPEX phase.
+\textbf{Estimating Global Warming Potential:} The Global Warming Potential (GWP) is a critical metric that gauges the quantity of emitted CO$_2$, or its equivalent in CO2e measured in kilograms~\footnote{All greenhouse gas emissions are standardized against the global warming potential of CO$_2$.
+For instance, Methane possesses a 25$\times$ higher global warming potential than CO$_2$, meaning that 1 kg of Methane emission is equivalent to 25 kg of CO2e.}.
+In this paper, we consistently employ CO2e as the metric for quantifying the carbon footprint of various processes.
+For instance, the production and assembly of all components in an iPhone 13 release a total of 78 kg CO2e~\cite{iphone13LCA}.
+This is regarded as the Capital Expenditure (CAPEX) phase.
+As depicted in Figure~\ref{fig:emissions}, the emissions associated with iPhone operation over a five-year span constitute a mere 15\% in contrast to the dominant 80\% attributed to manufacturing or CAPEX phase.
+Similarly, the bulk of carbon emissions for laptop-type systems arises from the manufacturing or CAPEX phase.
+In comparison, CO$_2$ emissions from server systems are primarily concentrated in the Operational Expenditure (OPEX) phase.

-Solid State Drives (SSDs) are an integral part of all computing platforms.
-Unfortunately, the manufacturing process for the Flash devices used in SSDs is highly energy-intensive.
-As a result, a significant fraction of CAPEX CO2e stems from Solid State Drives shown in the Figure~\ref{fig:ssdCO$_2$}.
-In this paper, we analyze and curate a dataset of Life Cycle Assessment (LCA) reports that quantify the CO2e of SSDs and HDDs.
-We observe that on average, SSDs contribute to a significant embodied cost.
-Furthermore, they have about 8x higher embodied cost compared to Hard Disk Drives (HDDs) with an identical capacity.
+\textbf{Identifying CO2e Hotspots in Systems:} Memory and storage represent foundational elements across all computing platforms.
+Regrettably, the manufacturing procedures employed for modern Flash and DRAM devices are markedly energy-intensive.
+Consequently, a significant proportion of CAPEX CO2e can be attributed to Solid State Drives, as illustrated in Figure~\ref{fig:ssdCO$_2$}.
+This paper embarks on an in-depth analysis of a Life Cycle Assessment (LCA) report dataset, meticulously quantifying the CO2e associated with both Solid State Drives (SSDs) and Hard Disk Drives (HDDs).
+Our investigation reveals that, on average, SSDs significantly contribute to embodied carbon costs.
+They have about 8$\times$ higher embodied cost than Hard Disk Drives (HDDs) with an identical capacity.